jcu-eresearch/plone-user-doc/source/custom-acclaim.rst

-   If you experience issues with displaying a video, check to make sure you're using the latest version of your browser and for platforms that do not support MP4 natively (earlier versions of Internet Explorer and Linux browsers), ensure your Adobe Flash Player plugin is up-to-date.
+   If you experience issues with displaying a video, check to make sure you're using the latest version of your browser and for platforms that do not support MP4 natively (earlier versions of Internet Explorer and Linux browsers), ensure your `Adobe Flash Player
+   <http://get.adobe.com/flashplayer>` plugin is installed and up-to-date.

 #.
 Browse to the location in the site where the video is located, or use the
    direct web address provided to you.